kourgeorge/project-origin/README.md

 Different universes may have different rules which we call *physics*.
 The creatures may have different senses and a different set of actions.
 The most important aspect of the creature is its brain which controls its actions given its internal and external state.
-It is interesting to see how different intelligence and behaviours can be developed under different physics.
+It is interesting to see how different intelligence and behaviors can be developed under different physics.
 Intelligence may be affected and controlled not only by the environment physics but also by the creature physical structure, sensors, and actions.

 The **"life"** universe is made simple without complex rules and with no graphics, however, it is built and visioned to be easy to imagine.